 If these examples resonate with your needs, we’d love to help you implement them.
 Contact us to get started.

-The self-segmenting add-ons ask your website visitor to which audience they belong.
-Once they made their choice, the visitor becomes a member of that audience.
+The self-segmenting components ask your website visitor to which audience they belong.
+Once they make their choice, the visitor becomes a member of that audience.
 Very useful for websites with a clear segmentation in mind!